 The properties of solids and fluid phases cannot be calculated with the same type of models.
-Therefore the components are distributed over the substreams of types MIXED, CISOLID and NC and their properties are calculated with appropriate models (for details on the use of substreams, see Aspen Plus User Guide, Chapter 9).
+Therefore the components are distributed over the substreams of types MIXED, CISOLID and NC and their properties are calculated with appropriate models.

 During the mechanical processing of raw materials (ore, coal, wood), physical properties can often be handled as nonconventional components with an overall density and an overall heat capacity.
-The characterization of nonconventional components and the specification of property models is discussed in the Aspen Plus User Guide, Chapter 7.
+The characterization of nonconventional components and the specification of property models is discussed in the Defining a Non-Conventional Component in the help.
 Details on nonconventional property methods are given in Nonconventional Component Enthalpy Calculation in Overview of Aspen Physical Property Methods.
 Details on nonconventional property models are given in Physical Property Models.